leoneckert/facemash-workshop/README.md

 #####Homebrew ([more info](http://brew.sh))

 Check if you have it with `which brew`, this should return a path.
-If it doesn't, install it by running `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`, you will need to enter your password for this.
+If it doesn't, install it by running

+		/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
+you will need to enter your password for this.

 #####pip

 Check with `which pip`.
-Install it by running `sudo easy_install pip`.
+Install it by running

+		sudo easy_install pip

 #####virtualenv (recommended)